Khoury-srg/nesd25/index.markdown

 ---

-The New England Systems Day is a day-long, in-person event that brings together faculty, students, and practitioners engaged in computer systems research.
+The New England Systems Day (_NESysDay_) is a day-long, in-person event that brings together faculty, students, and practitioners engaged in computer systems research.
 - **Date:** February 3, 2025
 - **Location:** McLeod Suites (Room 318-322, <a href="https://maps.app.goo.gl/MoVdbvNFhbsomJRaA" style="text-decoration: none;">Curry Student Center</a>, Northeastern University)

 ## Call for participation